AngleProtocol/angle-docs/borrowing-module/vaults/README.md

 ### Dust Amounts

-To make sure the protocol doesn't accumulate bad debt, the protocol has the possibility to enforce a minimum amount of agTokens to be borrowed.
+To make sure the protocol doesn't accumulate bad debt, the protocol has the possibility to enforce a minimum amount of stablecoins to be borrowed.
 This can be used as a protection to make sure that each position has enough debt so that it's always worth to liquidate it.

 It's important to keep in mind that this debt-based module relies heavily on [liquidations](liquidations.md) to remain robust and collateralized.
 If the amounts to liquidate are too small, the profit made by liquidators could be too low with respect to the gas costs, and liquidating is not profitable anymore.
 In that case, the protocol would be left with under-collateralized positions.